/resource-center/seasonal-care/post-winter-landscape-recovery/

 There are a few best practices when it comes to caring for your landscape after a big winter, and it all starts with understanding exactly what happened and why.

-Why Is My Lawn So Muddy and Patchy in the Spring?
+Why Is My Lawn So Muddy and Patchy After Winter?

 As snow melts, large volumes of water move into the soil, which may still be partially frozen.
 With the ground unable to absorb the excess moisture, your lawn can become saturated, leading to standing water, muddy areas, and soft, spongy turf.